O'Hearn, Dozier HR in 9th to walk off Royals over Indians | New Country 923

-O’Hearn and Dozier then rescued Kansas City from a sixth straight loss with their homers off Allen (4-5).
-O’Hearn, a rookie first baseman, tied it with a blast into the left field bullpen, and Dozier followed with a wall-scraper to right-center field.

-Allen has blown four saves this season and let his ERA rise to 4.50.
-Wily Peralta (1-0) got the victory for Kansas City, which had just been swept over four games by Tampa Bay.
+O’Hearn and Dozier went deep off closer Cody Allen leading off the ninth, capping a wild finish that followed an odd game featuring a 30-minute delay when a broken water pipe near Kauffman Stadium’s outfield fountains led to flooding on the warning track.

+“This is an incredible game, fun to be a part of,” Royals rookie right-hander Brad Keller said.
+“That ninth inning was so wild.
+I’ve never seen back-to-back homers to walk off a game.
+It was crazy.
+It’s fun.
+Baseball every day is different.
+That’s what makes it fun.”

-Royals All-Star catcher Salvador Perez promised a wheelchair-bound fan, Colin Couch, that he would hit a home run after meeting him on the field before the game, according to the team’s Twitter page and broadcaster Steve Physioc.
+It started before the game, when six-time All-Star catcher Perez guaranteed a fan in a wheelchair, Colin Couch, that he would hit a home run after meeting him before the game.

-After Whit Merrifield opened the game with a walk and Alex Gordon followed with a single, Perez made good on the promise by smashing a 454-foot, opposite-field home run — the longest home run for the Royals this season — into Kauffman Stadium’s iconic right field fountains.
+After Whit Merrifield opened the game with a walk and Alex Gordon followed with a single, Perez made good on the promise by smashing a 454-foot, opposite-field home run — the longest by any Royal this season — into Kauffman Stadium’s iconic right field fountains.

-A pipe burst near those fountains a few innings later, delaying the game for 30 minutes.
-Water began leaking onto the field with two outs in the top of the fourth.
-Relievers in the Royals’ bullpen yelled to alert stadium and game officials to the problem, triggering the stoppage.
+“We were talking and I said, ‘I’ll hit a homer for you today, OK?'”
+Perez said.
+“He was so happy and all that.
+After I hit a homer I was looking, he was close to my family in the family (seating), so he was excited.”

+Yonder Alonso socked a two-out, two-run home run off Brandon Maurer to put Cleveland ahead 4-3 in the eighth.
+Alonso also went deep in the fourth, marking his fifth career multihomer game and second this season.

-Rookie right-hander Brad Keller shrugged off the unusual delay, which came after Yan Gomes’ double, and struck out Greg Allen to get of the inning with the lead.
+Rookie right-hander Brad Keller shrugged off the unusual delay, which came after Yan Gomes’ two-out double, and struck out Greg Allen to get of the inning with the lead intact.

 Home plate umpire Ramon DeJesus ejected Royals bench coach Dale Sveum during Brantley’s at-bat leading off the eighth inning.
 It was Sveum’s 16th career ejection — 10 as a manager, five as an assistant coach and once as a player.